 Some medications have side effects that include hair loss.
-Talk to your doctor if you are experiencing significant hair loss and you think that is connected to your medications.
+Talk to your doctor if you are experiencing significant hair loss and think that is connected to your medications.
 Your doctor might be able to switch you over to another type of medicine without side effects affecting the hair.

 Homeopathy for hair loss during menopause

 A big hormonal remedy with a symptom of hair loss during menopause is Sepia.
-This remedy suits people that are exhausted from too many obligations, feel indifferent to the loved ones and may have low libido.
+This remedy suits people that are exhausted from too many obligations, feel indifferent to their loved ones and may have low libido.